DSilva27/gradient_cryoEM/README.md

 ### Main steps for generating images from reference (only once)

 * Place the reference pdb (the one you're going to use to create the images) in data/input/
+* The images are generated using all the atoms, and Gaussians with the same width centered at their atomic positions.

 ```
 #Activate the previous conda env
 conda activate em2d_env